 This is not our Alexander Baker.

-Now, I could take a whole lot of time and space to explain this.
-Or I could simply allow the source to speak for itself.
-On her very informative Baker Ancestors page, Ms. Lisa Baker explains, in beautiful detail, complete with copies of original documents, the difference between our Alexander Baker and the one married to Elizabeth Farrar.
+Rather than take a whole lot of time and space to explain this, I will simply allow the source to speak for itself.
+On her very informative Baker Family Roots page, Ms. Lisa Baker explains, in beautiful detail, complete with copies of original documents, the difference between our Alexander Baker and the one married to Elizabeth Farrar.
 Once you get to the page, simply click the link under "Please Read!"10

 Now that we've cleared that up, we'll get on with our Baker family.